pauljrognon/bse-python-brushup-2022/index.md

 ---
 {% include navigation.html %}

+*Update: Note that you got free access to DataCamp, a platform that provides a lot of online programming courses.
+The invitation to the DataCamp Classroom was sent to your emails.
+There are several assignments given to those who join the group.
+You are not required to totally complete them all to pass the brush-up course, but those of you who want more resources for independent practice should use this opportunity.
+If you have not gotten the invite or have any other questions, do not hesitate to contact me via this email: maxim.fedotov@bse.eu.*

 Welcome and congratulations on your enrollment to Data Science Methodology program at Barcelona School of Economics.

 This is the web-page of the programming brush-up course: Introductory and Intermediate Computing for Data Science 2022.
 I will be uploading all the exercises and contents of the course before the course starts.